What to Pack for Rwanda and What to Wear for Each Adventure (for everyone)

 For guys, the Keen low-cut and the mid-cut are popular options.

-Do I waterproof hiking shoes?
+Do I need waterproof hiking shoes?
 Honestly, if it really rains on your trek or hike, nothing is going to save your shoes.
 You’ll be ankle deep in mud.

 Wilhelm and I in our low-cuts on the Twin Lake Hike